mrinalshrivastava/LMSApp/README.md

 submit button will call a web service and result of the test will be added to the Test
 Report tab.

+Test Report Tab User will navigate to this screen after Yes Web service will be used to generate report of all the test given by the user. selecting "Test Report" tab from Home
+Screen.
+This screen will show list of all the subjects that user is assigned to.
+Tapping on the subject user will navigate to a screen showing list of all the tests user has given in past for the selected subject.

+Push Notification
+Implementation
+Handling the notification service and sending the device token to the server.
+Yes Web service to send the device token to server.